ekahorsu/Training-Neural-Network-from-Scratch-for-Multi-class-classification-in-TensorFlow/README.md

 The project workflow is as follows:
 1. Creating the Neural Network class.
 Setting up initial parameter values.
-2. Creating a forward pass function.
+2. Creating a forward propagation function.
 3. Computing the cross entropy loss with logits.
 Updating parameters for all the layers.
 4. Creating a predict function with the help of the forward pass.
 5. Creating the main training mechanism.
 Implementing gradient descent with automatic differentiation.